singh1114/best/_posts/2017-07-21-serialization-a-week-long-struggle.md

 Now when I checked the sample outputs of these serializers and to my surprise, I was not able to get the desired result.
 The JSON output created by them was totally opposite from what we were expecting it to be.
 I was expected everything to available in a way as the models were defined.

+I was expecting that the Foreign keys will be handled on its own like we would define the models in [NoSQL database](https://ranvir.xyz/blog/mongo-aggregates/).

 So, I did an experiment to create a GodSerializer along with a helper for it.
-The helper helped the serializer and told it about the way in which it should go forward with the serializing.
+The helper helped the `serializer` and told it about the way in which it should go forward with the serializing.

 ```python
 class GodSerializer(serializers.Serializer):